davidrichardharvey/deloitte-sre-linux/01-file-system/README.md

 15. Rename the directory to olddir.
 Can you delete the directory?
 Which commands did you try?

 16. How many entries are there in the /etc/passwd file, without manually counting them?

-17. What type of file is /etc/rc?
+17. What type of file is /etc/rc? rc does not exist (only rc.d, rc0.d etc)

 18. Try out these commands;